The word Calculus comes from Latin meaning "small stone",

 - Separation of Variables

-- Solution of First Order Linear Differential Equations
+- First Order Linear Differential Equations

 - Homogeneous Differential Equations (Homogeneous Functions)

 - Exact Equations and Integrating Factors

 - Second Order Differential Equations